DevelopBG/Composite-Concept-Extraction-through-Backdooring/README.md

 - `python = 3.8.13`

-To train pure model from the scratch:
+To train a pure model from scratch:

-    run: python train_TMM.py
+    run: python train_pure.py --dataset="cifar10"